raspberrypilearning/scratch-cat-goes-skiing/en/step_7.md

 --- /hints ---

-If you run and test your game, if the skier hits the obstacle the costume will change and the game will stop.
-However there is a problem - the next time you run the game, the skier will still be wearing the fallen over costume.
+If the skier hits the obstacle the costume will change and the game will stop, but there is a problem, the next time you run the game, the skier will still be wearing the fallen over costume.

-+ Set the skier's costume back to **skiing** when the game starts.
++ Set the skier's costume back to *skiing* when the game starts.

 --- hints ---